realA10001986/Time-Circuits-Display/README.md

 If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in storage, choose "non-persistent", and program your times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
-Later time travels will, of course, change what is displayed, but not overwrite your times in storage.
-To bring back your stored times to the displays, type 998 followed by ENTER.
+Later time travels will, of course, change what is displayed, but not overwrite your saved times.
+To bring back your saved times to the displays, type 998 followed by ENTER.

 >Note that [Time-cycling](#time-cycling), if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
-So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after a power loss.
+Time-Cycling does, however, not overwrite saved times, only displayed times.

 ## Beep on the second